gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 The `ThemeProvider` exports variables for the CSS to use (this is the [theming](https://styled-components.com/docs/advanced#theming) functionality of `styled-components`).
 If you are using `styled-components` elsewhere in your project you probably want to place it at the root of your widget hierarchy rather than in the search widget itself.

 The `hasFocus` variable tracks whether the search box is currently in focus.
-When it is, it should display the input field (if not, only the search icon is visible).
+When it is, it should display the input field (if not, only the search icon button is visible).

 `StyledSearchRoot` is the root of the whole component.
 The React hook `useClickOutside` provides a callback if the user clicks anywhere else on the page, in which case it should close.